 Window Seat Media, Story Telling for Social Change.
 We amplify local knowledge, share powerful ideas, and ask what is possible.

-Window Seat Media is a collaborative of multimedia storytellers who work with organizations in the South Puget Sound region to amplify the voices of those who are underrepresented in our American narrative(s).
-We do this because we believe we write our future with the stories we narrate, and we are committed to co-creating an inclusive, connected, and just world.
+Window Seat is a community of multimedia storytellers in the South Puget Sound who use story as a catalyst for conversation, connection and change.
+We are especially committed to weaving the stories that have been forgotten, silenced, or ignored into the fabric of our public life.
+We do this because we believe we write our future with the stories we narrate, and we are committed to helping to create an inclusive, connected, and just world.

 Our Values + Practice

-We consider ourselves stewards of other peoples’ stories and we never share a story without the person's feedback and consent.
-Furthermore, we believe that the story sharer owns the story and can ask to withdraw from the project anytime.
+We consider ourselves stewards of other peoples’ stories.
+We do not own the copyright to the stories we gather and we never share a story without the person's feedback and ongoing consent.
+Our work is informed by best practices from the American Folklore Society and the Oral History Association.